gragorther/website-hugo/content/posts/halloffame.md

 Other cool websites
 ----------------
 - [Tsugu](https://tsugu.xyz)
 A website of a guy I know online.
-He writes about tech.
+He mostly writes about tech.
 - [Alan Pope's Blog](https://popey.com/blog/)
 The blog of a prolific member of the Ubuntu community.
 He used to be the spokesperson for Canonical, convincing devs to publish apps on [snap](https://snapcraft.io/).
 - [Landchad](https://landchad.net/)